-The final draft bill of proposed revisions to Chapter 12 of the PILA regulating international arbitration was approved on 19 June 2020 and is expected to enter into force in 2021.
+A partial revision of Chapter 12 of the PILA regulating international arbitration in Switzerland is in preparation.
 The partial revision is directed at:

-a implementing and converting into law the developments in international arbitration since the PILA entered into force in 1989 driven by the case law of the Swiss Federal Tribunal;
+- a implementing and converting into law the developments in international arbitration since the PILA entered into force back in 1989 driven by the case law of the Swiss Federal Tribunal; - b strengthening the party autonomy; and - c making the provisions of Chapter 12 of the PILA more user-friendly.